Hubert Dreyfus's views on artificial intelligence: Knowing-how vs. knowing-that: the primacy of intuition

 Knowing-how, on the other hand, is the way we deal with things normally.
 We take actions without using conscious symbolic reasoning at all, as when we recognize a face, drive ourselves to work or find the right thing to say.
-We seem to simply jump to the appropriate response, without considering any alternatives.
-This is the essence of expertise, Dreyfus argued: when our intuitions have been trained to the point that we forget the rules and simply "size up the situation" and react.
+We seem to simply jump to the appropriate response, without explicitly considering any alternatives.
+This is the essence of skill and expertise, Dreyfus argued: when our intuitions have been trained to the point that we forget the rules and simply "size up the situation" and react.

-The human sense of the situation, according to Dreyfus, is based on our goals, our bodies and our culture—all of our unconscious intuitions, attitudes and knowledge about the world.
-This “context” or "background" (related to Heidegger's Dasein) is a form of knowledge that is not stored in our brains symbolically, but intuitively in some way.
+The human sense of the situation, according to Dreyfus, is based on our goals, our bodies and our culture—all of our unconscious intuitions, attitudes and knowledge of the world.
+This "context" or "background" (related to Heidegger's Dasein) is a form of knowledge that is not stored symbolically, but intuitively in some way.
 It affects what we notice and what we don't notice, what we expect and what possibilities we don't consider: we discriminate between what is essential and inessential.
 The things that are inessential are relegated to our "fringe consciousness" (borrowing a phrase from William James): the millions of things we're aware of, but we're not really thinking about right now.

-Dreyfus does not believe that AI programs, as they were implemented in the 70s and 80s, could capture this "background" or do the kind of fast problem solving that it allows.
+Dreyfus did not believe that AI programs could capture this "background" or do the kind of fast problem solving that it allows.
 He argued that our unconscious knowledge could never be captured symbolically.
 If AI could not find a way to address these issues, then it was doomed to failure, an exercise in "tree climbing with one's eyes on the moon."